bitifet/ajade/README.md

     html is inserted instead.
 At developing time, this is very useful, for example, with html output filters of
     [PASAR](https://www.npmjs.com/package/pasar) APIs.
+  * From version 0.1.0, "then" subtemplate can be loaded asynchronously by specified its url in data-then attribute.
+  * From version 0.1.1 aRender() returns a promise which resolves when whole template tree is rendered (not necessary having successed on every subtemplate).